Skip to main content

 Update product details from the catalog

-Cloud has integrations with many product suppliers to get the latest pricing and other data related to the products.
+Cloud has integrations with many product suppliers to access the latest pricing and other product-related data.

 If suppliers have provided updates since the quote was created, you can selectively apply them by clicking the "Catalog" icon in the top right corner.

-When in the quote and we are viewing a location, system, or phase, you can add to-dos, notes, and attachments under them.
+When in the quote and viewing a location, system, or phase, you can add to-dos, notes, and files, and view the activities relevant to that location, system, or phase.
 These features help your team collaborate when building the quote.

 Taxes

-The tax rates in the quote are inherited from the tax rates set in the opportunity.
+The tax rates in the quote are inherited from those set in the opportunity.
 If you want to change the rates because the work site changed or for any other reason, you can do so under the "Overview" tab.

 Payment terms

 If you are using the Quote Template functionality described above, you can add the payment terms to the template.
-The terms defined in the template will be the payment schedule for the project when the opportunity is "Won," and you set the due dates.
+The terms defined in the template will be the project's payment schedule when the opportunity is "Won," and you set the due dates.

-You can change the payment terms that came from the template from the "Settings" wheel in the lower-left corner.
+You can change the payment terms that came with the quote template selected when creating the opportunity.

 Manage quote